Image to PDF / HTTP API Reference

 debug_log

-Turn on the debug logging.
-Details about the conversion are stored in the debug log.
+Turn on debug logging to troubleshoot conversion issues.
+Details about the conversion process, including resource loading, rendering steps, and error messages are stored in the debug log.
+Use this when conversions fail or produce unexpected results.
 The URL of the log is returned in the x-pdfcrowd-debug-log response header or available in conversion statistics.

 Default: